influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/errors.md

 **Error:** `reading standard input: /path/to/directory: is a directory`

-  This error occurs when the `- import` command doesn't include the name of an import file.
+  This error occurs when the `-import` command doesn't include the name of an import file.
 Specify the file to import, for example: `$ influx -import -path={filename}.txt -precision=s`

 ### Docker container cannot read host files